About

 Monthly meetings

-We meet monthly on the second Sunday of the month, at Sint Anneke Centrum, Hanegraefstraat 5, 2050 Antwerp.
-This is not compulsory for members, and you are also welcome without being a member.
-It’s always nice to be able to talk about your passion with like-minded people, isn’t it?
+We gather monthly on the second Sunday of the month, at Sint Anneke Centrum, Hanegraefstraat 5, 2050 Antwerpen.
+This is not mandatory for members, and you are also welcome when you are not a member.
+It’s just fun to be able to talk about the passion with like-minded people, no?

-Around 50 members usually attend these monthly meetings.
+These monthly meetings are usually attended by around 50 members.
 Can’t make it?
 No problem!
-You can always find the “Announcements” and the presentation from that day in the members’ area of our website, in the folders provided for this purpose.
+You can always find the “Announcements” and the presentation for that day in the members’ area of our website, in the folders provided for that purpose.

-You can arrive from 9:00 a.m., and at 10:15 a.m. sharp we start with the announcements and the activity for that morning.
-In addition, there are always a few sellers present, so you can expand your collection with lots of beautiful items.
+Doors open at 9:00 AM, and we’ll begin promptly at 10:15 AM with announcements and the morning’s activity.
+There will also always be a few vendors present, so you can expand your collection with lots of beautiful items.

-In addition to buying or exchanging shells or books, or borrowing books from our library – or simply chatting about shells with friends in the cafeteria – we organise an activity every month.
+Besides buying or exchanging shells or books, or borrowing books from our library – or just chatting about shells with friends in the cafeteria – we provide an activity every month.

-At 10:15 a.m. sharp, there are always announcements, followed by the activity.
-This can range from a lecture or presentation on a particular group of shells, to a workshop on a particular family, to a travelogue.
+Announcements are always made promptly at 10:15 am, followed by the activity.
+This can range from a presentation on a specific group of shells, to a workshop focusing on a specific family, to a travel report.

-PS: During the holiday period, there is no monthly meeting in July, but there is one in August.
-You can always find all the dates and locations in the events section of this website.
+PS: During the summer holiday period, there will not be a monthly meeting in july yet there will be one in August.
+You can always find all dates and locations on the events page of this website.

 Every 2nd Sunday of the month